-"I do apologise, oh lord and master, but I appreciate coffee more than sugar for reasons of flavour, not calories."
+"I do apologise, oh lord and master, but I appreciate my drinks being more liquid than sugar for reasons of flavour, not calories."

 "I knew it was too good to be true.
 And you were being so well-behaved," Vincent remarked.

 Leslie glared.
-"I am glad we got the pleasantries out of the way.
+"I just told you I wish you dead on a daily basis, you are as delusional as you are irritating.
 Now, would you like to tell me why I'm here?
 My assistant was fairly vague on the matter."

 "It's our anniversary," Vincent said simply.
 He smiled and raised his cup to his lips.
 "I had wondered if you'd forgotten.
 It seems you have."